MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-from-github-to-aks.md

 ## Prepare your app

-In this article, you use a sample Azure vote application that contains a web interface hosted in one or more pods, and a second pod hosting Redis for temporary data storage.
+In this article, you use a sample Azure vote application that contains a web interface and Redis for temporary data storage.

 Before you integrate Jenkins and AKS for automated deployments, first manually prepare and deploy the Azure vote application to your AKS cluster.
-This manual deployment is version one of the application, and lets you see the application in action.
+This manual deployment lets you see the application in action.

 > [!NOTE]
 > The sample Azure vote application uses a Linux pod that is scheduled to run on a Linux node.
 The flow outlined in this article also works for a Windows Server pod scheduled on a Windows Server node.